doctor-g/gamestudio_23_24/course_plan.md

 - **Drop-In Hours**: Posted on [my website](https://www.cs.bsu.edu/~pvgestwicki)
 - **Appointments outside of drop-in hours**: Taken via email or Slack
 - **Required Text**: Richard Lemarchand. _A Playful Production Process_.
 MIT Press.
 2021.
+- **Prerequisite**:
-- **Prerequisite**: CS390 with a minimum grade of C-
+    - For CS414: CS390 with a minimum grade of C-
+    - For CS415: CS414 with a minimum grade of C-

-The course catalog provides this short description of the course:
+The course catalog provides this short description of CS414:
 > Multidisciplinary teams follow contemporary best practices of game software
 > development to begin building an original video game.

+The catalog description of CS415 is:
+> Continuation of CS 414.
+Must be taken in the semester following CS 414.
+> Multidisciplinary teams complete and publish an original videogame.

 ## Background